Skip to main content

 Design Principles for Third-Party Developers

-Account Abstraction is currently in beta and therefore only available on Devnet.
+Account Abstraction is currently a release candidate and, therefore, only available on Testnet and Devnet.

 If you test it out, please share your feedback with us in the IOTA Builders Discord.